-The Society may also use online usage information to administer and improve the Society’s website, to ensure that the content and function is presented in the most effective manner for you and your device and browser, to allow you to participate in interactive features when you choose to do so, and to keep our online services safe and secure.
+We may also use online usage information to administer and improve our websites, to ensure that the content and function is presented in the most effective manner for you and your device and browser, to allow you to participate in interactive features when you choose to do so, and to keep our online services safe and secure.

 How Will Personal Data Be Processed?

 Your personal data is created, stored and transmitted securely in a variety of paper and electronic formats.
-Access to your personal data is limited to Society volunteers and staff who have a legitimate interest in it for the purpose of carrying out their duties.
+Access to your personal data is limited to Ontario Ancestors volunteers and staff who have a legitimate interest in it for the purpose of carrying out their duties.

 Disclosure of Your Personal Data

-We do not disclose our membership lists or any of your personal data to anyone external to the Society except as noted above for the purposes noted above, except to the extent we may be required to do so by lawful authority.
+We do not disclose our membership lists or any of your personal data to anyone external to Ontario Ancestors except for the purposes noted above or to the extent we may be required to do so by lawful authority.

 How Long Do We Keep Your Personal Data?